Wildcats return to state tournament

-It was the eighth time in the past 13 years, in which the Wildcats played in the state tournament.
+It was the ninth time in the past 14 years, in which the Wildcats played in the state tournament.

-During the regular season in 2013, Winsted won the Crow River Valley League North Division championship with a 16-4 record, beating Waconia on the final day of the regular season to claim the title.
-Overall, the Wildcats finished the season with a 24-11 record.
+During the regular season in 2014, Winsted won the Crow River Valley League North Division championship with an 18-2 record, beating Waconia on the final day of the regular season to claim the title.
+Overall, the Wildcats finished the season with a 24-7 record.

-Winsted earned a bye into the Region 7C tournament, which took place in Glencoe.
+Winsted earned a bye into the Region 7C tournament, which took place in Brownton.

-However, Winsted’s season came to an end one win shy of the Class C state title game.
-The Wildcats fell to Belle Plaine (8-4) in the state semifinals.
+However, Winsted’s season came to an end two wins shy of the Class C state title game.
+The Wildcats fell to New Ulm (13-1) in the state quarterfinals.

-For their play in the state tournament, Cullen Schultz and Tony Kley were named to the all-state tournament team.
+For his play in the state tournament, Tony Kley was named to the all-state tournament team.

-The Wildcats were led in 2013 by Kley, who was named the league’s MVP and CRVL pitcher of the year.
-Over the course of the CRVL season, Kley had one of the best pitching seasons ever in the league.
-He went 9-0 with an 0.28 ERA in 65 innings, and had 112 strikeouts.
+The Wildcats were led in 2013 by Kley, who was named the league’s CRVL pitcher of the year.
+Over the course of the CRVL season, Kley was outstanding, finishing with a 6-1 record and an 0.30 ERA in just over 59 innings pitched.
+He also led the league with 86 strikeouts.

-Winsted is managed by Aaron Schultz, who has either managed or co-managed since 2006.
+Winsted was managed by Aaron Schultz, who has either managed or co-managed since 2006.

 While Winsted has enjoyed a multitude of success this past decade with eight state tournament appearances, they have been unable to win a state championship.